macOS privacy and security settings: Relaxed level

 What for: To find your computer or erase its data in case it is lost or stolen.

 The Find My Mac service will help you find your computer in case it is lost.
-You can use it to not only determine the location of your Mac and turn on its alarm, but also to remotely lock it or wipe its local memory.
-This will protect your data from prying eyes if your MacBook was stolen.
+You can use it to not only determine the location of your device and turn on its alarm, but also to remotely lock it or wipe its memory.
+This protects your data in case your laptop is stolen.

 To enable the Find My Mac feature:

-4. Select the iCloud tab;
+4. Select the iCloud account:

 If you don't want to rely on unfamiliar Apple gadgets, grant Find My Mac access to your location:

-10. Click Done.
+8. Click Done.

 Your digital life mattersProtect it with the new Kaspersky